 Guide to Wine Tasting in Kenwood, Sonoma Valley

 Wine enthusiasts and nature lovers alike will discover a great base for exploring Sonoma County in the picturesque town of Kenwood.
-Perched on the northern end of the Sonoma Valley, Kenwood is known for its world-renowned wineries, excellent restaurants and a quietly luxurious Mediterranean-style resort with the Kenwood Inn and Spa.
+Perched on the northern end of the Sonoma Valley, Kenwood is world-renowned for its wineries, excellent restaurants, and a quietly luxurious Mediterranean-style resort, the Kenwood Inn and Spa.

 Some of California's best wineries are located in tiny Kenwood.

-Numerous wineries are clustered together on the west side of Highway 12, allowing travelers to enjoy a self-guided walking tour of Kenwood's wineries.
-The B. Wise tasting lounge is a good starting place, located in the heart of Kenwood next door to En Garde, where Winemaker and proprietor, Csaba Szakal, is a fourth-generation winemaker from Hungary.
+Numerous wineries here are clustered together on the west side of Highway 12, allowing travelers to enjoy a self-guided walking tour.
+Located in the heart of Kenwood, the B. Wise tasting lounge is a good starting place.
+Right next door is En Garde, where proprietor Csaba Szakal is a fourth-generation winemaker from Hungary.

 Food and wine go hand in hand at St. Francis Winery and Vineyards.
-That's evident with recognition like that from OpenTable.com, where users named the winery the top restaurant in the U.S. And they aren't wrong.
-Their pairing features a multi-course tasting menu prepared by the winery's own executive chef, who uses produce and herbs grown on the estate, and pairs it with wines from St. Francis' artisan collection.
-The stunning Sonoma Valley view just adds to the experience.
-Technically St. Francis is located in Santa Rosa, but you’ll find the winery just between Ledson and Landmark on Highway 12.
+At the much lauded restaurant, the multi-course tasting menu, prepared by the winery's own executive chef using estate-grown produce and herbs, is paired with wines from St. Francis' artisan collection—the stunning Sonoma Valley view just adds more flavor to the experience.
+Technically, St. Francis is located in Santa Rosa, but you’ll find the winery just between Ledson and Landmark on Highway 12.

 Best known for their widely distributed Overlook Chardonnay, Landmark sources its grapes from top vineyards like Lorenzo, Heintz, and Rodgers Creek.
 Here, wine lovers can expect a style of wine that showcases a lean, elegant version of barrel-aged Chardonnay, challenging the "oaky" stereotypes.
 Located at the base of Sugarloaf Mountain, Landmark also offers a bocce ball court, picnic area, and horse-drawn wagon rides in the summer for guests.

-Beloved as one of Sonoma County's wine castles, Chateau St. Jean's namesake chateau actually started out as a 1920 vacation home.
-Set below a dramatic backdrop of volcanic peaks, this Sonoma Valley winery is styled after a monastery in the French Alps, evoking the monastic tradition of winemaking in France.
+One of Sonoma County's most beloved wine castles, Chateau St. Jean's namesake chateau was built in 1920 as a vacation home.
+Set against a dramatic backdrop of volcanic peaks, this Sonoma Valley winery is styled after a monastery in the French Alps, evoking the monastic tradition of winemaking in France.
 Stroll in the courtyard citrus garden and taste reserve Malbec and the flagship Cinq Cepages Bordeaux-styled blend.

-Just down the road, Kenwood Vineyards has had a long relationship with the Jack London Vineyard, located on the original Beauty Ranch, the longtime home of famous California author Jack London and operated by his heirs.
-At Kenwood Vineyards, taste a selection of winery-exclusive wines from some of the best vineyards in Sonoma County.
-Enjoy low-production Single Vineyard wines, limited-edition wines from the famed Jack London Vineyard and award-winning wines from The Barn series.
+Just down the road, Kenwood Vineyards offers a selection of winery-exclusive wines from some of the best vineyards in Sonoma County.
+Enjoy small-production Single Vineyard wines, limited-edition wines from the famed Jack London Vineyard, and the award-winning Barn series.

-Set on 1,850 acres and farmed by the same family for five generations, Kunde Family Winery features wine caves, outdoor waterside patios, and a mountaintop tasting and tour at 1,400 feet above the valley.
-It's a uniquely Sonoma County wine tasting experience with its combination of history, award-winning wines, and beautiful views.
-Enjoy a seated wine tasting experience featuring artisan cheeses, or for a one-of-a-kind tasting, book the unique mountain top tasting that features a vineyard tour and tasting on their estate tasting deck overlooking the Sonoma Valley.
+Set on 1,850 acres and farmed by the same family for five generations, Kunde Family Winery features wine caves, outdoor waterside patios, and a deck overlooking the Sonoma Valley.
+Enjoy a seated wine tasting experience featuring artisan cheeses, or book the mountaintop tour and tasting experience, that offers a mix of history and gorgeous vineyard views.